ParedesGab/PP2-memory-game/README.md

 + Accessible site.
 + Understand clearly the purpose of the site.
-+ Fast and easy access to content and navigation.
++ Quick and easy access to content and navigation.
 + Clean and intuitive layout, overall a smooth experience.
 + Have vibrant and eye-catching content that keeps the user engaged.
 + Expect the game to work seamlessly on various devices, allowing them to enjoy it anytime, anywhere.